dratul/eb04_Probably_FFT_as_sample_interpolator/storyboard/README.md

 In this experiment, user will be able to become familiar with sampling of signals.
 Signals are the waveforms which carry information.
 As information has no limit in variety, signals also have no limits in its types.
 However, to start learners should start from basic signals.
 Some of the basic signals

 #### 2.1 Set the Visual Stage Description:
-When a user comes into the simulator, in the first page he/she will learn about the lab, importance of the lab and objectives of the lab.
+When an user comes into the simulator, in the first page he/she will learn about the lab, importance of the lab and objectives of the lab.
 He/she can learn the theory related to the experiment and algorithm to perform experiments.
 Users are supposed to attempt pre-lab quiz before performing experiments in the simulator.
 Now user can navigate to simulator where he/she can perform experiment using a in page simulator and buttons.